Alien Registration Number

 Am I Eligible for an A-Number?

 Everyone who applies for a green card is eligible for an alien registration number.
-A-Numbers are necessary for all people who intend to or currently live permanently in the United States.
+A-Numbers are necessary for all people who intend to or live permanently in the United States.
 Your eligibility is not determined by the type of green card you have (family, refugee, employment, etc.).
 If you are coming to the United States permanently, you will receive an A-Number.

 Who Is Not Eligible for an Alien Number?